-Other than with respect to the PRIDES class action litigation, the Company does not believe it is feasible to predict or determine the final outcome or resolution of these proceedings or to estimate the amounts or potential range of loss with respect to these proceedings and investigations.
-In addition, the timing of the final resolution of these proceedings and investigations is uncertain.
-The possible outcomes or resolutions of these proceedings and investigations could include judgements against the Company or settlements and could require substantial payments by the Company.
-Management believes that material adverse outcomes with respect to such proceedings and investigations could have a material adverse impact on the Company's financial condition, results of operations and cash flows.
+Other than with respect to the PRIDES class action litigation, the Company does not believe it is feasible to predict or determine the final outcome or resolution of these proceedings or investigations or to estimate the amounts or potential range of loss with respect to these proceedings or investigations.
+In addition, the timing of the final resolution of the proceedings or investigations is uncertain.
+The possible outcomes or resolutions of the proceedings could include a judgement against the Company or settlements and could require substantial payments by the Company.
+Management believes that material adverse outcomes with respect to such proceedings or investigations could have a material impact on the Company's financial position, results of operations or cash flows.